 There’s very little that can’t be done on the internet today, including buying, selling, and managing real estate.

-Here are 17 of our favorite real estate websites for 2022, including places to shop for rental property, manage income and expenses, run rent comparables, analyze market trends, and screen tenants.
+Here are 17 of our favorite real estate websites, including places to shop for rental property, manage income and expenses, run rent comparables, analyze market trends, and screen tenants.

 Key takeaways